 You still think it has to do with the Breath I hold?

 She nodded.
 “Remember what I said about my conversation with Tridees?
-He talked about that Breath you hold like it was some treasure to be guarded.
+He talked about that Breath like it was some treasure to be guarded.
 Something to be passed down from generation to generation, like a family tapestry.”

 In one of the children’s stories in my book, he wrote, there is a magic sword.
 A young boy is given it by his grandfather, and it turns out the sword was a heirloom--the symbol of kinghood in the land.